 What are Burglary Tools?

 Click for a full article on: Possession of burglary tools, C.R.S.
 18-4-205.
-Shoplifting with magnets, pliers, screwdrivers, or other tools used to defeat a security system in a store will often be charged under this class five felony, with one to three years in prison possible.
+Shoplifting with magnets, pliers, screwdrivers, or other tools used to defeat a security system in a store will often be charged as a class five felony, with one to three years in prison possible.
 On some occasions, we see professionals trying to gain entry into a home or business, but were caught before going inside.
 In this instance, the possession of the burglary tools is charged.
 It is not necessary that the tools be used to pick or pry open a lock.
 Tools which could pry open a window, door or gate easily qualify.

 Any person contacted or stopped by police for suspicion of Burglary should politely refuse to speak with police, witnesses or any victim.
 Quickly contact our experienced criminal defense lawyers so they can begin work at once on your side, as we lobby for you with police, victims or the District Attorney.
 We can be reached 24 / 7 at 303-731-0719.
 Our payment plans will ensure that you have the type of excellent representation others have when charged with this serious crime.
 Above all else, always exercise your right to remain silent and call us quickly.
 Together, we can protect your future.